Jackie Wilson: Solo stardom

-Due to Wilson's fervor when performing, with his dynamic dance moves, impassioned singing and fashion sense, he was nicknamed "Mr. Excitement".
-His stagecraft in his live shows inspired James Brown, Teddy Pendergrass, Michael Jackson and Elvis Presley, as well as a host of other artists that followed.
-Presley was so impressed with Wilson that he made it a point to meet him, and the two instantly became good friends.
-In a photo of the two posing together, Presley's caption in the autograph reads "You got you a friend for life".
+Wilson's fervor when performing, his dynamic dance moves, impassioned singing, and fashion sense, earned him the nickname "Mr. Excitement", a moniker that remained throughout his career.
+His stagecraft in his live shows inspired James Brown, Teddy Pendergrass, Michael Jackson, and Elvis Presley, as well as a host of other artists that followed.
+Presley was so impressed with Wilson that he set out to meet him, and they instantly became good friends.
+In a photo of the two posing together, Presley's caption in the autograph reads: "You got you a friend for life".
 Wilson was sometimes called "The Black Elvis".
-Reportedly, when asked about this Presley said, "I guess that makes me the white Jackie Wilson."
+Reportedly, when asked about this, Presley said, "I guess that makes me the white Jackie Wilson."
 Wilson also said he was influenced by Presley, saying, "A lot of people have accused Elvis of stealing the black man's music, when in fact, almost every black solo entertainer copied his stage mannerisms from Elvis."

 Wilson's powerful, electrifying live performances rarely failed to bring audiences to a state of frenzy.
 His live performances consisted of knee-drops, splits, spins, back-flips, one-footed across-the-floor slides, removing his tie and jacket and throwing them off the stage, basic boxing steps like advance and retreat shuffling, and one of his favorite routines, getting some of the less attractive women in the audience to come up to the stage and kiss him.
-Wilson often said "if I get the ugliest girl in the audience to come up and kiss me, they'll all think they can have me and keep coming back and buying my records."
+Wilson often said, "If I get the ugliest girl in the audience to come up and kiss me, they'll all think they can have me and keep coming back and buying my records."